-(xi) Insurers must provide policyholders with access to a language translation service specific to the Premium Change Notice.
+(n) Insurers must provide policyholders with access to a language translation service specific to the Premium Change Notice.
 This can include either written or telephonic translation services.

 Comment: The notice does not provide authority for a current requirement in Washington for insurers to provide language translation services.
 Is the proposed rule suggesting that insurers must subscribe to a service if it does not have those technical services in-house?
+This would impose an additional cost to insurers to perform translation that is not required of any other policy documents in Washington.
 There remains a lack of clarity here about what is required and how it must be confirmed or documented.

-Premium Change Notice Instructions to Insurers: (a) Insurer Premium Change Notice Disclaimer: Insurers must include a prominent disclaimer on the first page or view of insurer webpages and consumer-facing software applications that are specific to either Washington state or the insured policyholder (including accounts accessible to policyholder logins and those designed for devices like cellphones and tablets), renewal notices, billing statements, and declaration pages indicating in increased sized, at least twelve-point type bold font, substantially similar language as the following: "Policyholders receiving an increase to their premiums at renewal can request an explanation and Premium Change Notice by contacting their insurer.
+Premium Change Notice Instructions to Insurers: (a) Insurer Premium Change Notice Disclaimer: Insurers must include a prominent disclaimer on the first page or view renewal notices, billing statements, and declaration pages indicating in increased sized, at least twelvepoint type bold font, substantially similar language as the following: "Policyholders receiving an increase to their premiums at renewal can request an explanation and Premium Change Notice by contacting their insurer.
 Please see this authority for additional information on your consumer protections - Chapter 284-30A WAC."